This post has the following content warnings:

 A tavern, then.

 Reconstructing the events before he passed out, a lot of it is lost in a fog.
-He remembers walking towards a city, vaguely; he remembers walking, before he reached the city; he remembers the wolves; he remembers the fire, and the corpse; he remembers the dagger, and the book, and the amulet, which makes him immediately sit up to attention—they're not exactly his belongings but they belonged to someone and it's probably a bad idea to lose them.
+He remembers walking towards a city, vaguely; he remembers walking, before he reached the city; he remembers the wolves; he remembers the fire, and the corpse; he remembers the dagger, and the book, and the amulet, which makes him immediately sit at attention—they're not exactly his belongings but they belonged to someone and it's probably a bad idea to lose them.
 He should at minimum give them to guards or something.

 Permalink